kerrishaus/docs.kerrishaus.com/README.md

 ?>
 ```

 The wiki reads pages and directories out of the `$contentBaseUri` variable set in the configuration.
+This variable is used to set the php.ini `open_basedir` to prevent access to any files outside of the specified directory.

+If `$parser` is defined by a dependency before the script begins, the `->text(string)` method will be called with the contents of each page.
+If `$parser` is not defined, the script will attempt to instantiate the class defined by `$parserClassName`.

 ## Server Requirements
 - PHP 8.1